netglue/zf2-encryption-module/README.md

 	$decryptFilter = $serviceLocator->get('NetlgueEncrypt\Filter\Decrypt');

 They behave as you'd expect - I'm not sure about having them retrieved from the service manager and whether this is good practice or not.
 I'm open to alterbnatives!

+The reason I didn't create them as adapters for the standard `Zend\Filter\Encrypt` filter is because the `setAdapter()` method doesn't accept instances, only class names so there would be no way of injecting dependencies into the filter.

 ## TODO